-- The on-line mode offers several advantages since it provides true conversational interaction between the user and computer.
+• The on-line mode offers several advantages since it provides true conversational interaction between the user and computer.
 Following CIRC start-up procedures, CIRC requests a control message from the user.
 After the control message is input (e.g., iterate a cycle of calculations with changed parameters) the computer responds (via CIRC) with detailed requests for application data.
 These requests are sufficiently detailed to virtually eliminate misunderstandings by the engineer.
+This mode is highly useful in a highly interactive environment that produces a low volume of output and requires limited CPU time.

+[&]quot;See "program product" in glossary.

-This mode is highly useful in a highly interactive environment that produces a low volume of output and requires limited CPU time. - The terminal batch entry mode allows efficient handling of high volume output and large CPU time requirements while preserving the advantages of the terminal as an input device.
+- The terminal batch entry mode allows efficient handling of high volume or just and large CPU time requirements while preserving is advantages of the terminal as an input device.
 Two files are required, one containing all CIRC input including a circuit description and control messages and the other directing the execution of CIRC.
-The job is entered from the terminal into the batch queue and treated like a batch job.
+The job is entered from the terminal into the batch queue and treated like a batch job. - The batch mode should generally be used for jobs involving large volumes of computations and outputs.

-^{&#}x27;See "program product" in glossary.

-The batch mode should generally be used for jobs involving large volumes of computations and outputs.
 It enables the user to concentrate on data preparation with virtually no involvement in programming considerations.
 The system manager can provide a set of start-up cards that never change, and these will constitute the entire interface between user and executive software.
 However, the batch mode offers less flexibility in experimenting with a circuit and slower turnaround time in obtaining answers.